nondejus/AwesomeUnityCommunity/README.md

 * [BepInEx](https://github.com/BepInEx/BepInEx) - Unity game patcher and plugin framework.
 * [UnityElevatorCompiler](https://github.com/m3rt32/UnityElevatorCompiler) - A plugin that plays elevator music while Unity compiles your code. :cool:
 * [myS7ProSimLib](https://github.com/kodaman2/myS7ProSimLib) - Imported S7PROSimLib type library.
 To connect unity3D with Siemens PLCSim using COM Interop.
+* [UnityOptixPlugin](https://github.com/Alexander-Scott/UnityOptixPlugin) - An example of a Unity plugin that allows you to leverage the power of NVIDIA Optix.

 ### :eyes: Visual Scripting <a name="visual-scripting"></a>